Eduard Dingeldey

-Eduard Dingeldey (June 27, 1886 in Gießen; died July 19, 1942 in Heidelberg) was a German lawyer and politician for German People's Party (DVP).
+Eduard Dingeldey (27 June 1886 – 19 July 1942) was a German lawyer and politician for the German People's Party (DVP).

 Life

 Dingeldey studied German law at universities in Heidelberg, Berlin and Gießen.
 He worked as lawyer in Darmstadt and since 1931 in Berlin.
-From May 1928 to November 1933 Dingeldey was member in Reichstag..From 1931 to end of German People's Party in 1933 he was president.
+From May 1928 to November 1933 Dingeldey was member in Reichstag.
+From 1931 to end of German People's Party in 1933 he was the president of the party.
 After he left the Reichstag he worked again as lawyer in Berlin.

 In April 1919 he married Elisabeth Hildegard Merck.
 His brother was politician Alfred Dingeldey.